tstack/lnav/src/internals/cmd-ref.rst

 :clear-partition
 ^^^^^^^^^^^^^^^^

-  Clear the partition the top line is a part of
+  Clear the partition the focused line is a part of

 ----